-Before merchants can begin to surcharge for credit card purchases, they must first consider the requirements that payment card networks have in place.
+Before merchants can begin to surcharge for credit card purchases, they must first consider the requirements that a payment card networks have in place.

 For instance, should they wish to apply a surcharge, they must first identify the stakeholders.
 What would customers think?
 What are the top competitors doing?
 How would a business be disclosing surcharges to its customers?

 In addition to asking oneself these questions, it is also important to look into one’s specific state, in the U.S., and its statutes, laws, and policies.
 At the time of writing this post, the states that have laws in place which prohibit surcharging credit card users include California, Colorado, Connecticut, Florida, Kansas, Maine, Massachusetts, New York, Oklahoma, and Texas.
-To ensure that surcharging is permitted in one’s respective state, one can contact their attorney or an expert here at Merchant Broker.
+To ensure that surcharging is permitted in one’s respective state, one can contact their attorney or an expert here at Merchant Broker

 The next logical step when it comes to best practices for merchants would be to know when they can begin surcharging.
 In the case with Visa, merchants must notify the payment card network, as well as the acquirer, 30 days before surcharging customers.